DONATE

 ABOUT

-The main goal of the Nanoscale Bioelectrical Characterization group is to develop a multiscale approach to Bioelectricity, covering from the nano- to the microscale.
-To this end the group combines methods and techniques from Scanning Probe Microscopy, Organic Electronics and Big Data.
-The main objective is to contribute to develop new label-free biological nanoscale characterization methods and new electronic biosensors.
+The main goal of the Nanoscale Bioelectrical Characterization group is to develop a multiscale and multimodal (electrical, mechanical) approach to Bioelectricity, covering from the nano- to the microscale.
+To this end the group combines methods and techniques from Scanning Probe Microscopy, Artificial Intelligence and Organic Bioelectronics.
+The main objective is to contribute to develop new label-free characterization tools for Life Sciences, new nanomedical diagnosis approaches and new electronic biosensors.

 STAFF